azmataliakbar/Inventory-Management-System/README.md

 # Inventory Management System
 ###  Inventory Management System in Python that can manage different types of products, handle stock operations, sales, and persist data.
-This method of OOP concepts makes confident in applying them in real-world use cases.
+This OOP concepts makes confidence in applying them in real-world use cases.

 # Link of  Inventory Management System at Google Collab